EhanSohn/simple-drawing-board/README.md

 # simple-drawing-board
-Simple drawing board using OpenCV that can draw several shapes of things you want.
+Simple drawing board using OpenCV that can draw what you want with mouse.
+You can change brush size and the value of RGB easily with a trackbar.